eunanio/terrapak/README.md

 # Terrapak
-Terrapak is a version manager for Terraform modules.
-Terrapak integrates with your GitHub pull requests to automaticlly publish new versions of your Terraform modules to a private Terraform registry.
+Terrapak is a private registry for your Terraform modules.
+Terrapak integrates with your GitHub pull requests to automatically publish new versions of your Terraform modules.
+This server works in conjunction with the [Terrapack-Action](https://github.com/eunanhardy/terrapak-action) to deliver a configuration driven workflow that allows you more flexability in how you structure your Terraform project.

-Please also check out: [Terrapack-Action](https://github.com/eunanhardy/terrapak-action)
+## Requirements
+- Postgres DB
+- Redis sidecar
+- Github OAuth App
+- S3 Bucket for modules

 ## Feature Overview
 - Automatic versioning of Terraform modules
 - Monorepo friendly CI/CD workflow
 - Supports S3 as storage backend
-- Automatic cleanup of draft modules when pull request is closed unsucessfully
+- Automatic cleanup of draft modules when pull request is closed unsuccessfully
-- Support Gtihub Organisations for Authorization
+- Support GitHub Organisations for Authorization
 - Support for `terraform login` with github